 However, JVET-L0372 only implemented and tested the method for I picture.
-This contribution continues to handle small chroma intra block in P/B pictures, and two tests are conducted to investigate the loss from completely removing chroma intra prediction blocks of fewer than 16 chroma samples.
+This contribution continues to handle small chroma intra block in P/B pictures, and tests in two categories are conducted to investigate the loss from completely removing chroma intra prediction blocks of fewer than 16 chroma samples.

 For dual-tree I picture, the CE3-2.1.1 is used to avoid small-sized chroma block, and thus CTC AI simulation results are identical to CE3-2.1.1.